 This model, a bipedal walker, has an almost naked, extremely pert and busty woman on the front of it.
 I mean I say *almost* naked, she’s not naked in exactly the same way as Milla Jovovich is not naked in Resident Evil.
 ‘What do you mean she’s naked?
 She’s not naked!
-She’s wearing an A4 piece of paper that just about covers up her tits and pussy!’
+She’s wearing an A4 piece of paper that just about covers up her rude bits!’
 Yeah.
 She’s naked.
 And so is the woman on the front of the Penitent Engine.

 What does Games Workshop say about the Penitent Engine on their product page?

 ‘Driven by their pilot’s frantic need for forgiveness, they will charge towards the foe heedless of danger, knowing that only in death, theirs or the enemy’s, can forgiveness finally be earned.’